argythana/dev_boilerplate_course/lecture_notes/lecture_4_streamlit_app/lecture_4_build_custom_interactive_web_app.md

-# Lecture 4 Custom python interactive App.
+# Lecture 4 Building interactive web apps with Python.

 ### Examples with basic usage of `streamlit`.